 Mixing hydrogen peroxide with blood to produce a foam explosive

-The chemistry of liquid explosives has attracted intense media interest recently, following the unsuccessful terrorist plot to blow up planes flying between the UK and the US.
+The chemistry of liquid explosives became more widely understood, following the unsuccessful terrorist plot to blow up planes flying between the UK and the US in 2006.
 Intelligence sources named triacetone triperoxide (TATP) as a possible terrorist explosive because it could be made by mixing hydrogen peroxide with other household chemicals.

 The reaction between hydrogen peroxide and blood

 In this demonstration I mix hydrogen peroxide with blood to produce a foam rather than a liquid explosive.

 - 10 cm3 30 per cent hydrogen peroxide (corrosive)